aoshiken/hashnist/web/README.md

 Server started at port 25800...
 ```

-Open another terminal, activate the virtual environment and start an RQ worker:
+Open a 3rd terminal, activate the virtual environment and start an RQ worker:
 ```
 $ cd /var/www/hashnist
 $ source venv/bin/activate